 What keeps Godfather a little lower on the “favorite” list is its run time.
 Hard to do a rewatch every year when it clocks in at three hours.
 Today, the producers would have made director Francis Ford Coppola turn Mario Puzo’s best seller into a trilogy in and of itself.

 Controversial opinion in the film community, but I do NOT like the revered Godfather, Part 2.
 Other than the Fredo scene, that movie bored the hell out of me.
 So, though sequels are included as part of this list… for this entry… we are only talking the original.

-Change Since Last List: It tells you how good this movie is that it only dropped a slot, because it really continues to suffer in the re-watch department.
+Change Since Last List: Down from #15, as it really continues to suffer in the re-watch department.
 As noted above, I haven’t watched it in years; partially due to the length of the film.